dlang/dub/README.md

 ### OS X

 Chris Molozian has added DUB to [Homebrew](http://mxcl.github.io/homebrew/).
-Use `brew install dub` or `brew install dub --HEAD` to install the stable or the git HEAD version respectively.
+Use `brew install dub` to install the stable version, optionally adding `--HEAD`/`--devel` to install the latest git master or development release respectively.

 There is also a [MacPorts](https://www.macports.org/) package available.
 Type `sudo port install dub` to install the latest stable version.